DeepDoge/hivebase/README.md

 Designed to be able to scale to multiple minibase nodes.

-and comes with a powerful TypeScript SDK, which removes the need for designing your own system on top of minibase sdk as much as posibble. probably that would be a seperate package on top of the core sdk.
+and comes with a powerful TypeScript SDK, which removes the need for designing your own system on top of minibase sdk as much as posibble. probably that would be a seperate package on top of the core sdk. it will be more complate, production ready.

-with rules more close to sql building where you can do math and conditions.
+with rules more close to sql building where you can do math and conditions. there is no get and list rules, just filtering rules in general, it will act kinda like a sql builder with sub queries. mutation rules are different. tbh rules are writing with code. yeah. better. they let you edit user request input or output or both. middleware style.

 no external dependencies, made with deno.